|A Great Guide to the Gardens|

-Many gardeners call the beautiful 'Fireworks' Gomphrena (Gomphrena globosa 'Fireworks') "the best garden annual ever."
-While that may sound extreme, we can't really disagree.
-This plant grows thickly 3-4 feet tall and 1-2 feet wide and is covered with a spectacular profusion of hot-pink flowers with gold tips that make them seem gold-encrusted.
-Absurdly easy to grow, this tallest of Gomphrenas likes full sun, virtually any soil, and has low moisture needs.
-Bonus: The flowers make excellent cut flowers.
+The beautiful 'Fireworks' Gomphrena (Gomphrena globosa 'Fireworks') has been called by some "the best garden annual ever."
+Growing thickly 3-4 feet tall and 1-2 feet wide, it produces a spectacular profusion of hot-pink flowers with gold tips that make them appear gold-encrusted.
+Absurdly easy to grow, this tallest of Gomphrenas likes full sun, virtually any soil, and needs little moisture.
+Bonus: Its cut flowers are excellent.
 Common names include Fireworks Globe Amaranth and Globe Amaranth.

 |Mexican Bamboo--Be Careful of This One|

 Mexican Bamboo (Polygonum cuspidatum) is a beautiful plant, to be sure, but watch out, it's not really a bamboo and it's not Mexican.
 Imported from Japanese islands in the 18th century, its main common name is Japanese Knotweed and it can grow very quickly to 9-10 feet tall and become an invasive pest very difficult to eradicate, as it grows in extremely tight clumps from tough, aggressive rhizomes.
 Some who grow it advise cutting it to the ground three times a year to control it.
 Us?
 We'll admire it in other people's gardens.